 Grab a pair of flip-flops and stick your toes into the sand on the two-mile beach.
 Or, for a more active outdoor adventure, lace up your sneakers and hit the hiking trails around Gulf State Park.

 Need to unwind in the evening?
-The Gulf State Park Pier is one of the best places to go in Gulf Shores to take in a beautiful sunset on the coast; be sure to visit just before dusk for the ultimate Gulf State Park experience!
+The Gulf State Park Pier is one of the coolest places to go in Gulf Shores to take in a beautiful sunset on the coast; be sure to visit just before dusk for the ultimate Gulf State Park experience!